IN THIS CHAPTER

 WHERE Calories <219 ;

-This statement displays all rows from the FOODS table that have a value of less than 219 in the Calories
+This statement displays all rows from the FOODS table that have a value of less than 219 in the Calories column.

 Six comparison predicates are listed in Table 10-2.